 What is Constructivism in education?

 Constructivism as a theory can be successful in the teaching and educational process as students learn experientially rather than just from the textbook.
+Constructivist theory serves as the foundation for this approach, emphasizing that learners construct knowledge through experience and reflection.
 Students are encouraged to use their critical thinking, deductive reasoning, and analytical abilities to articulate their thoughts and come up with solutions.

 Students gain knowledge through practical application and their own interpretation of the outcomes.
+In this process, children actively build their understanding of the world through hands-on exploration, interaction, and purposeful activities.
 There are numerous conversations and inquiry-based learning techniques applied to the process.
 Therefore, learning increasingly focuses on connecting ideas and applying concepts rather than simply ingesting information.

-Constructivism in learning theory becomes more centered on the actual application of the principles for the instructors.
-In contrast to the traditional learning environment, constructivism encourages instructors to take a back seat and let students decide which information is relevant to their learning.
+Constructivism in learning theory becomes more centred on the actual application of the principles for the instructors.
+In contrast to the traditional learning environment, constructivist teaching differs from teacher-centred approaches by shifting the teacher's role from information provider to facilitator, supporting active student engagement and collaboration.
 The instructors’ role evolves into facilitators guiding students on the concepts and encouraging them to ask deeper questions.
+Constructivist principles guide the design of a constructivist learning environment, and these practices are informed by foundational research and theories in educational psychology.

 7 Principles of Constructivism